tomas-osswald/switch_2020_g3/docs/sprint2/user_stories/US130_TransferToPersonalCashAccount.md

 The money transfer will only occur if the family has a cash account and if that cash account has enough money for the transaction.

 # 3. Design

+This functionality allows the family administrator to make a cash transfer between its family cash account and the cash account of one of the family's members.
+The transfer is done by first removing the value from the family account (after checking if the transaction can occur) and then adding that money to the personal cash account.
+We decided that if the family member had no cash account, a new cash account should be created for him.
+After the transfer is done the data is recorded in each of the accounts as a new transaction.

+## 3.1.
+Functionality Use

 ````puml
 @startuml